EMD SD45

-The SD45 is a six-axle diesel-electric locomotive built by General Motors Electro-Motive Division between 1965 and 1971.
+The SD45 is a six-axle diesel-electric locomotive class built by General Motors Electro-Motive Division between 1965 and 1971.
 It has an EMD 645E3 twenty-cylinder engine generating 3600 hp on the same frame as the SD38, SD39, SD40, and SDP40.
-As of 2023, most SD45s have been retired, scrapped or rebuilt to SD40-2 standards.
+As of 2023, most SD45s have been retired, scrapped, or rebuilt to SD40-2 standards.

 Design

-1,260 were built for American railroads before the SD45-2 replaced it in 1972, along with the related SD45T-2 'Tunnel Motor'.
+A total of 1,260 were built for American railroads before the SD45-2 replaced it in 1972, along with the related SD45T-2 "Tunnel Motor."

 SD45s had several teething problems.
 Reliability was not as high as anticipated; the twenty-cylinder prime mover was prone to crankshaft failure from engine block flex.
-Though it produced 600 hp more than the 16-645E3 in the SD40, some railroads felt the extra horsepower wasn't worth it, even after EMD strengthened the block to eliminate crankshaft failures.
-At low speeds, when tractive effort was adhesion-limited, the SD45 provided no advantage over the SD40.
+Though it produced 600 hp more than the 16-645E3 in the SD40, some railroads felt the extra horsepower was not worth it, even after EMD strengthened the block to eliminate crankshaft failures.
+At low speeds when tractive effort was adhesion-limited, the SD45 provided no advantage over the SD40.

-Buyers included the Burlington Northern, Southern Pacific, Santa Fe, Pennsylvania Railroad, the Great Northern Railway, Union Pacific and the Northern Pacific Railway.
+Buyers included the Burlington Northern, Southern Pacific, Santa Fe, Pennsylvania Railroad, Norfolk and Western Railway, Great Northern Railway, Union Pacific, Denver and Rio Grande Western Railroad, Southern Railway, and Northern Pacific Railway.
 Many SD45s still exist, some rebuilt with sixteen-cylinder 645s for lease companies.
 SD45s and SD45-2s owned by Montana Rail Link retain their 20-cylinder prime movers.
 Wisconsin Central used to roster a large fleet of SD45s, but its sale to CN has resulted in the retirement of the entire fleet, with mass scrappings.
 Montana Rail Link is also starting to sell some for scrap.